-TABLE 8 - Physical modifications
+TABLE 7 - Physical modifications

 Physical modifications Direct 0-5 km Comment

 Shoreline reinforcement 0 0 NA

 Embankments 0 0 NA

-Reclaimed land 0 0 NA
+Reclaimed land 0 1 Garavoge Estuary

 Capital dredging 0 0 NA

-Maintenance dredging 0 3 Shipping channels
+Maintenance dredging 1 2 Garavoge Estuary, Sligo

+Harbour and Sligo Bay

 Aggregate removal 0 0 NA

 Dumping at sea 0 0 NA

-Table 8 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the physical modifications occurring within 5 kilometres of the designated shellfish area.
 Map 17 illustrates these pressures.
 These modifications can affect flow and sediment movement though these impacts can cease once the modifications are established.

-There are no physical modifications in the direct vicinity of this shellfish area but there are 3 areas of maintenance dredging within 5 kilometres of the shellfish area.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+There is one area of maintenance dredging in the direct vicinity of this shellfish area as well as 1 area of reclaimed land and 2 additional areas of maintenance dredging within 5 kilometres of the shellfish area.
+Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD morphology status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.